OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 The Authorization Server shall support the provisions specified in clause 5.2.2.1 of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced]

-In addition, if the `response_type` value `code id_token` is used, the Authorization Server
+In addition, if the `response_type` value `code id_token` is used, the Authorization Server:

-1. should not return sensitive PII in the ID Token in the authorization response, but if it needs to, then it shall encrypt the ID Token.
+1. **should not** return sensitive PII in the ID Token in the authorization response, but if it needs to, then it **shall** encrypt the ID Token.

 #### Requesting the "cpf" Claim

 This profile defines "cpf" as a new standard claim as per clause 5.1 [OIDC]

 The **CPF** number (Cadastro de Pessoas Físicas, [sepeˈɛfi]; Portuguese for "Natural Persons Register") is the **Brazilian** individual taxpayer registry identification.
 This number is attributed by the **Brazilian** Federal Revenue to Brazilians and resident aliens who, directly or indirectly, pay taxes in **Brazil**.

 In the Brasil Open Finance identity model, the cpf is a string consisting of numbers that is 11 characters long and may start with a 0.

 If the cpf Claim is requested as an Essential Claim for the ID Token or UserInfo response with a values parameter requesting a specific cpf value, the Authorization Server MUST return a cpf Claim Value that matches the requested value.

-If the cpf Claim is requested as an Essential Claim for the ID Token or UserInfo response, the Authorization Server MUST return a cpf Claim Value with the authenticated user cpf value.
+If the cpf Claim is requested as an Essential Claim for the ID Token or UserInfo response, the Authorization Server shall return a cpf Claim Value with the authenticated user cpf value.

-If this is an Essential Claim and the requirement cannot be met or is not compatible with the one requested, then the Authorization Server MUST treat that outcome as a failed authentication attempt.
+If this is an Essential Claim and the requirement cannot be met or is not compatible with the one requested, then the Authorization Server shall treat that outcome as a failed authentication attempt.

 Name: cpf, Type: String, Regex: '^\d{11}$'